Texas Democrats end walkout over redistricting as California prepares to retaliate

 AUSTIN, Texas (AP) — Texas Democrats ended a two-week walkout Monday that stalled Republican efforts to redraw congressional districts as part of a national partisan brawl over President Donald Trump's desire to reshape U.S. House maps to his advantage.

-Their return to the Texas Capitol will allow the Republican-run Legislature to proceed as California Democrats separately advance a countereffort to redraw their congressional boundaries in retaliation.
+Their return to the Texas Capitol — which will now involve escorts by state police to make sure the lawmakers don't bolt again — puts the Republican-run Legislature in position to satisfy Trump's demands as California Democrats separately advance new congressional boundaries in retaliation.
 The tit-for-tat puts the nation's two most populous states at the center of an expanding fight over control of Congress ahead of the 2026 midterm elections.
 The battle also has rallied Democrats nationally after infighting and frustrations among the party's own voters since Republicans took control of the White House and Capitol Hill in January.

 In Texas, dozens of state House Democrats left the state Aug.
 3 to deny their Republican-majority colleagues the attendance necessary to vote on redrawn maps intended to send five more Texas Republicans to Washington.
 After spending nearly two weeks in Illinois and elsewhere, they declared victory when Republicans adjourned their first special session on Friday and Democrats around the country rallied in opposition to the Trump-led gerrymandering effort.
 They pointed specifically to California's release of proposed maps intended to increase Democrats' U.S. House advantage by five seats, effectively neutralizing any Republican gains in Texas.